0xNILADRI/Spark-Foundation-Hypothesis-Test/README.md

 __Q6.__ Are the top 50 longest working employees facing racial discrimination ?

-__Q7.__ We should check for each department is there gender discrimination ?
+__Q7.__ We should check for each position is there gender discrimination ?

-__Q8.__ We should check for each department is there racial discrimination ?
+__Q8.__ We should check for each position is there racial discrimination ?